Antonio Luna: Assassination and aftermath

 On June 2, 1899, Luna received two telegrams (initially four, but he never received the last two) – one asked for help in launching a counterattack in San Fernando, Pampanga; and the other, sent by Aguinaldo himself, ordered him to go to the new capital at Cabanatuan, Nueva Ecija to form a new cabinet.
 In his jubilation, Luna wrote Arcadio Maxilom, military commander of Cebu, to stand firm in the war.
 Luna set off from Bayambang, first by train, then on horseback, and eventually in three carriages to Nueva Ecija with 25 of his men.
 During the journey, two of the carriages broke down, so he proceeded with just one carriage with Colonel Francisco Román and Captain Eduardo Rusca, having earlier shed his cavalry escort.
 On June 4, Luna sent a telegram to Aguinaldo confirming his arrival.
-Upon arriving at Cabanatuan on June 5, Luna proceeded to the headquarters, alone, to communicate with the President.
+Upon arriving at Cabanatuan on June 5, Luna proceeded alone to the church in Cabanatuan, where the headquarters was located, to communicate with the President.
 As he went up the stairs, he ran into an officer whom he had previously disarmed for insubordination: Captain Pedro Janolino, commander of the Kawit Battalion, and an old enemy whom he had once threatened with arrest for favoring American autonomy.
 Captain Janolino was accompanied by Felipe Buencamino, the Minister of Foreign Affairs, and a member of the Cabinet.
 He was told that Aguinaldo had left for San Isidro in Nueva Ecija (he actually went to Bamban, Tarlac).
 Enraged, Luna asked why he had not been told that the meeting was canceled.

 Both exchanged heated words as he was about to depart.
-In the plaza fronting the church of Cabanatuan, a rifle shot rang out.
+At Plaza Lucero, fronting the church of Cabanatuan, a rifle shot rang out.
 Still outraged and furious, Luna rushed down the stairs and met Janolino, accompanied by some elements of the Kawit Battalion.
 Janolino swung his bolo at Luna, wounding him in the head.
 Janolino's men fired at Luna, while others started stabbing him, even as he tried to fire his revolver at one of his attackers.
 He staggered out into the plaza where Román and Rusca were rushing to his aid, but as he lay dying, they too were set upon and shot, with Román being killed and Rusca being severely wounded.
 Luna received more than 30 wounds, and uttered "Cowards!
 Assassins!"
 He was hurriedly buried in the churchyard, after which Aguinaldo relieved Luna's officers and men from the field, including General Venacio Concepción, whose headquarters in Angeles, Pampanga was besieged by Aguinaldo on the same day Luna was assassinated.